bartificer/programming-by-stealth/docs/pbs36.md

 In [the previous instalment](https://bartificer.net/pbs35) we took at first look at text input in HTML, and we made a start on a new project – building a set of JavaScript prototypes for creating [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton) so we can implement [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 In this instalment we’ll continue down both of those paths.
 Later in the project the two paths will finally merge when we use web forms to build a UI around our game of life.

 We’ll start on the HTML track where we move on from generic text input with single and multi-line basic text boxes to some more specific types of text input, including some nice new input types that HTML 5 brought to the table.
-This will set up up to learn about HTML 5 form validation in the next instalment.
+This will set us up to learn about HTML 5 form validation in the next instalment.

 When we switch to the JavaScript track we’ll start by having a quick look at my sample solution to the previous instalment.
 Then, we’ll make a start on a JavaScript prototype to represent a Cellular Automaton together, which will set up the next assignment.